 What is a sling library?

 Sling libraries are places that you can go along and see a wide range of slings and carriers.
 Volunteers have had thorough training on helping parents with slings and can discuss your requirements with you, suggesting suitable options and then teaching you how to use them.
 Sling hire is available.
 We have 2 sling libraries locally: Morecambe Bay Slings covering Lancaster & Morecambe, see more info and all dates here, and a monthly meet in Kendal run by Koala Slings (email for upcoming dates).
 Some people use a sling library to investigate a few different slings before choosing what to buy.
 Many people however, never buy their own and just hire slings monthly, changing style or type of carrier as their child grows.

 What would I use a sling for?

 - everyday cuddles

 - follow a toddler round and interact with them without worrying about where your new baby is

 - instead of a pram or in addition to

 - instantly calm a baby that wants to be held

-- you may even do a parent and baby postnatal dance class such as sling swing using your carrier
+- you may even do a parent and baby postnatal movement class using your carrier

 - just at home, or just outside – use it however you like, there’s no right amount of time to use a carrier